“Truth is stranger than fishin’ ” Jimmy Buffett

 1) Food, Beverages.
+Hot coffee helps with the early morning chill.
 Hydration is key on hot days I recommend fruit juices and cold bottles of water.
 While I do occasionally indulge in a beer or two, I find that too much hurts my fishing abilities and makes me take too many trips to the ‘head’.
 Drinking a few beers is part of the experience for many anglers on a hot day, but remember it is a privilege afforded to you by the Captain.
 Some boats have decent galleys and sell food and drinks on board so call the boat’s Captain before your first trip for the low-down.
 I usually find it best to pack a couple of sandwiches for the trip.

 2) A camera phone (sealing it in a Zip Lock Bag to prevent it from getting wet) for those special moments.

 3) Extra Clothing.
-It can be much cooler on the water then on land.
+In the spring, it can be much cooler on the water then on land.
 Dress in layers.
-Even on warm days, bring a layer or two.
+Even on warm days, bring an extra layer or two.

 4) Rain Gear, if there is even a chance of weather.